-1. Brierfield House/ Brierfield Town Hall Brierfield House was built by Henry Tunstill for his family in 1833 and named after the pasture it was built in.
+1. Brierfield House/ Brierfield Town Hall Brierfield House was built by Henry

+Tunstill for his family in 1833 and named after the pasture it was built in.
 The Tunstill family often held meetings for the newly established Wesleyan Methodist congregation in their wash house.

 In 1901 the house became the new Town Hall for the Urban District Council of Brierfield.
 J.T.
-Landless, the Borough Surveyor 3.
-Primitive Methodist Chapel 1955 and is now a gym.
-Grade Il listed.
+Landless, the Borough Surveyor was built in 1866 at a cost of £1800.

+3. Primitive Methodist Chapel